nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 ____________________________________________________________
-Storage of chicken is now 7.0 kg
+Storage of 'chicken' has been added and is now 7.0 kg!
 ____________________________________________________________
 ```